 The Federal Railroad Administration has reported that railroad accident fatalities have risen over the past ten years with 888 deaths in 2017.
 The majority of those who died in train accidents were considered trespassers.
-Somerset County train and rail accident attorneys know that train accident injuries can be devastating and extremely expensive.
+Train and rail accident attorneys know that train accident injuries can be devastating and extremely expensive.

 Train accident injuries can be life changing, especially when injuries are debilitating or fatal.
 Injuries can lead to a temporary or permanent inability to work, which means that reliable income may suddenly and unexpectedly be lost.
 In order to receive compensation for train accident injuries, it is necessary to determine the cause of the train accident and then liability.